renderedtext/render_async/README.md

 configure other options:

 - `turbolinks` option - If you are using Turbolinks 5+, you should enable this option since it supports Turbolinks way of loading data.
 The default value for this options if false.
+- `turbo` option - If you are using Turbo, you should enable this option since it supports Turbo way of loading data.
+The default value for this options if false.
 - `replace_container` option - If you want render_async to replace its container with the request response, turn this on.
 You can turn this on globally for all render_async calls, but if you use this option in a specific render_async call, it will override the global configuration.
 The default value is true.
 - `nonces` - If you need to pass in `nonce: true` to the `javascript_tag` in your application, it might make sense for you to turn this on globally for all render_async calls.
 To read more about nonces, check out [Rails' official guide on security](https://edgeguides.rubyonrails.org/security.html).
 The default value is false.